Inbell1s/LazySQL/README.md

 U can find all injected urls with timestamp in "/.lsql.vul" U can find a link only list in "/lsql.list"

+Use "lsql --list" to instantly show all confirmed injections.

 ## Installation

 git clone https://github.com/Inbell1s/LazySQL lsql && cd lsql && chmod +x lsql && mv lsql /bin/lsql